nataraj2/GPU_CUDA/README.md

 ## Run in Google Colab
 The example can also be run on Google Colab.
 The notebook `GPU_CUDA_Colab.ipynb` is set to run as it is on Google Colab.
 To run on CPU use the `#include "ParallelForCPU.H"` and for GPU use `#include "ParallelForGPU.H"` in the main program.
-Make sure to choose `Runtime->Change runtime type->GPU` to use GPUs.
+In the Google Colab page, make sure to choose `Runtime->Change runtime type->GPU` to use GPUs.

 ## How does it work?
 Consider a simple three-dimensional nested for-loop which performs computation within a function as below